getodk/docs/docs/security.rst

   :header: Area,ODK Cloud,Self hosting,Notes
   :widths: 20,5,5,70

   Access Control and Firewall,✅,❓,"ODK Cloud runs on hardened infrastructure with isolated CPU, RAM, network, and storage for each customer.
 ODK Cloud only allows secure HTTPS connections.
-Direct SSH or database access are not possible."
+External SSH or database access are not possible."
   Audit Logging,✅,✅,The ODK server :doc:`logs every action <central-server-audits>`.
 The ODK mobile app can :doc:`log and geotag actions <form-audit-log>` taken during a form filling session.
 ODK Cloud adds monitored logging.
   Automated Testing,✅,✅,All ODK code has automated tests.
   Backups & Recovery Plans,✅,❓,ODK Cloud data is continuously backed up and can be restored to a specific moment in time.
 RPO/RTO guarantees are available.